EvickaStudio/KnowunityDownloader/README.md

 # Knowunity PDF Downloader

 This is a Python application for downloading PDFs from Knowunity.
-Tested on Python 3.7.9
+Tested on Python 3.7.9 If you find a bug/problem then you can report it to me on Discord: Kireno#2338

 ## Requirements